 Instructors, please see the revised week-by-week course outline on the Model Course Hub.
 We have entered the first assignment in for you here, but from now on, you will cut and paste them in weekly for your students.
 This allows you to make changes as you see fit, or to write assignments in your own voice.

-We have also included in the Weekly Course Outline suggestions for in-class activities that will help the curriculum work better for you.
+In the Model Course Schedule, we’ve included suggestions for in-class activities that will help the curriculum work better for you.
 These are not required, but are quite useful!

-Being an online student can be intimidating, confusing, and just plain difficult!
+Being a student can be intimidating, confusing, and just plain difficult!

 Here’s what you’ll do:

-PLAY with the website.
+- PLAY with the website.
 You can’t break it.
 Honestly.
 I’ve tried.
 Click around on all the tabs.
 See what’s there!
-This is our classroom for the semester, so make yourself familiar with the room.
+We’ll be doing a great deal of work here this semester, so make yourself familiar with the room.

-- Start with one word that describes how you’re feeling about this course as we get started.
+- WRITE: a new post: Start with one word that describes how you’re feeling about this course as we get started.
 No need to explain, but you can if you want to.